Lavitz09/Z-Upper-Limit-Bumpers/README.md

 For Voron 2.4 extra safety measures

+Print in TPU, center hole needs to be punched/drilled out after print.

 Install TPU safety Bumpers for max height before Cable Chain tops out

 Bumpers should stop the Gantry by holding plastic part holding the belt in place